 Susan Schadler, Background

-Susan Schadler’s research in international economic governance builds on her more than three decades of experience at the International Monetary Fund (IMF).
+Susan Schadler joined CIGI as senior visiting fellow in 2011.
+Her research in international economic governance builds on her more than three decades of experience at the International Monetary Fund (IMF).
 Her current research interests include the sovereign debt crisis, global capital flows, global financial institutions and growth models for European emerging market economies.

 Prior to joining the IMF’s European Department, Susan worked in the organization’s policy development and review department, where she oversaw lending operations for Russia, other Commonweath of Independent State countries, Turkey and South Africa.
 She was also responsible for creating a division that carried out the IMF’s ex post evaluation of lending to low- and middle-income countries.

 Susan is a former international economist for the US Treasury Department and a former visiting researcher at St Antony’s College at the University of Oxford.
 She is currently a non-resident senior fellow with the Atlantic Council in Washington, DC and on the advisory council of the Center for Social and Economic Research in Warsaw, Poland.

 - By Going Soft on Greece, IMF Complicated Future Debt Crises – Report, Michael J. Casey, Wall Street Journal, October 10, 2013

 - Commissariare stanca, Marco Valerio Lo Prete, Il Foglio Quotidiano (article in Italian only), September 19, 2013

 - ‘Austerians’ are reeling as G20 avoids mention of hard fiscal targets, Kevin Carmichael, The Globe and Mail, April 21, 2013